Saturday’s EF4 tornado in Iowa rated state’s strongest since 2013

 While the chance of tornadoes was in the forecast, meteorologists at the National Weather Service Storm Prediction Center had predicted a “low” probability of significant tornadoes, or twisters of EF2 strength or greater.
 The potential for an EF4 “violent” tornado seemed improbable at the time.

-In general, the field of meteorology often has a tougher time predicting HSLC, or “High Shear Low Cape” tornadoes.
-What that means is that instability, or “juice” to fuel a storm, is meager, but shear, or a change of wind speed and/or direction with height, is astronomical.
+In general, the field of meteorology often has a tougher time predicting HSLC, or “High Shear Low Cape,” tornadoes.
+What that means is that instability, or “juice” to fuel a storm, is meager but shear, or a change of wind speed and/or direction with height, is astronomical.

 360° video of the EF4 that hit Winterset Iowa last weekend.— Chris Riske (@RiskeChris) March 7, 2022